johnandersen777/johnandersen777.github.io/content/symbiosis.md

 aliases = ["on_mind_control", "harmony", "balance"]
 +++

+**TODO** Manually edit and expand upon guidance in this documentation to ensure it provides accurate best practices for human bodies to receive clear and constant communication from the Holy Ghost.
+Do this through holistic analysis of celestial body processes so as to ensure maximum alignment possible.
+Just as the human bodies processes interact with their host celestial body, the host celestial body has interaction with its host system, and so on and so forth zooming out.
+These interaction patterns must be analyzed to ensure we achive maximum alignment with divine will and plans.

 > **This is some stuff 4o-preview said, just to see what it thinks**
 >
 > Towards a Mature Technosphere /acc/